STANLEY PARK, BLACKPOOL

 On the east side of the Italian Gardens paths lead to a terrace overlooking a large lake.
 The western shore has a walkway and iron railings.
 On the south shore, c 100m south-east of the Italian Gardens, there is a semicircular amphitheatre with seating facing a lakeside bandstand in the form of a circular classical temple.
 Mawson had intended the bandstand to be on a promontory to the east so that it would terminate the vista from the Italian Gardens across the lake.
 On the north shore, c 150m north-east of the Italian Gardens, there is a range of boathouses.
 The lake is approximately in the shape of a reversed L, with the long arm running north/south along the north-eastern edge of the park.
 The shore lines become irregular, with rockwork in places to the east of the formal bandstand and boathouse area and there are sinuous walks along the edges through tree belts.
 The lake narrows c 400m north of the Italian Gardens, at the angle of the L, and at this point there is an island connected to the shores on each side by stone balustraded footbridges.
 The outline of the northern part of the lake is slightly at variance with Mawson's 1922 plan which does not show the footbridges.
 An area immediately south of the south-east corner of the lake is occupied by an enclosed model village.

 To the north of the cafe and north-west of the lake is a golf course which was designed by Colt & Mackenzie and is screened from the rest of the park by trees.
-It is shown on Mawson's plan of 1922 and was considered a useful source of revenue for the park.
+Eleven holes fall within the original land purchased by the council in 1920; this is the area set aside by Mawson for the facility in his 1922 plan and considered a likely useful source of revenue for the park.
+Only these eleven holes are included within the registered area

 Some 80m north-west of the cafe there is a set of six bowling greens, in a sunken area overlooked by two shelters with Tuscan columns on the south-west side, a club house with changing rooms on the south-east side, and a pavilion on the north-west side.
 The walled edges of this area consist of a mixture of brick, including bricks of differing sizes, and artificial stone blocks, reflecting the close attention to surface texture and colour which is evident throughout the park.
 Between this area and the cafe there is a car park and a maintenance yard.